 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

-13.12 Disposition of Equipment ≥ $5,000
+13.12 Disposition of Equipment ($5,000 or More)

-When no longer needed, equipment that was purchased using federal or state funds and that has a current per unit fair market value of $5,000 or more must be disposed of in accordance with written instructions requested from and provided by the Agency.
+When no longer needed, equipment that was purchased using TWC grant funds and that has a current per unit fair market value of more than $5,000 (for federal awards) or $5,000 or more (for state awards) must be disposed of in accordance with written instructions requested from and provided by the Agency.

+A Grantee must not dispose of the equipment described in this Section unless it has obtained prior written TWC approval to do so.
+Depending on the fund source, TWC may need to obtain concurrence from a federal awarding agency or pass-through state agency before approving a Grantee’s request.

+Prior Approval to Dispose of Equipment

-When equipment with a current per unit fair market value (FMV) of $5,000 or more (>) is no longer needed for an authorized purpose, prior written approval to dispose of the property must be obtained from the Agency.
-Prior written approval must be requested by completing Form 7300 and submitting it by mail or fax to the Agency’s designated contract manager.
+For federal awards, when original equipment or replacement equipment with a current per unit fair market value (FMV) in excess of $5,000 is no longer needed for the original project or program and is also not needed for an any other authorized activities, prior written approval to dispose of the property must be obtained from the Agency.
+Prior written approval must be requested by completing Form 7300 and submitting it by mail or fax to the Agency’s designated grant manager.
 The property must be disposed of in accordance with the written instructions provided by the Agency in response to the Form 7300 request.
-No later than 30 days after final disposition, Form 7400 must be submitted to the Agency’s designated contract manager.
+No later than 30 days after final disposition, Form 7400 must be submitted to the Agency’s designated grant manager.
 Methods for determining per unit FMV must be documented, kept on file and made available to the Agency upon request.
-Forms 7300 and 7400 are provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+Forms 7300 and 7400 are provided on the Agency’s website.

-Except as required by the Program Specific Considerations below, Forms 7300 and 7400 are required for all equipment with a current per unit FMV > $5,000, and must be submitted to the Agency even if the property being disposed will be used to acquire replacement property.
-Contractors’ subcontractors must submit the forms through Contractors.
+For state awards, the same applies as for federal awards, except that it applies for equipment having a current per-unit FMV of $5,000 or more.
+Additionally, the Texas Grant Management Standards (TxGMS) requires a Grantee to obtain written disposition instructions for original or replacement property when the state award expires or terminates.

+Disposition Instructions for Equipment

-Disposition.
-The Agency will generally instruct the Contractor to dispose of the property in one of two ways: retain title or sell.
-However, the federal or may also reserve the right to transfer title to the government or an eligible third party.
-If transferred, the Contractor must be paid an amount calculated by applying the percentage of participation in the purchase to the current FMV of the property.
+The Agency will generally instruct the Grantee to dispose of the property in one of two ways: retain title or sell.
+However, a federal awarding agency or state awarding agency may also reserve the right to transfer title to the government or an eligible third party.

+Transfer Title

+If instructed to transfer title to the government or an eligible third party, the Grantee must be paid an amount calculated by applying the percentage of its participation in the purchase (if any) to the current FMV of the property.

+Retain Title

-Retain Title–The Contractor keeps the property for other uses, and compensates the funding source for its equity share of the property’s current FMV.
-Compensation may be provided as an offset to expenditures on the expenditure report if the contract is active, or by check or money order if the contract is closed.
+The Grantee keeps the property for other uses, and compensates TWC for the funding source’s equity share of the property’s current FMV.
+TWC will apply or otherwise remit the compensation to the appropriate fund source based on the funds that the Grantee used to acquire the equipment.
 If the property will be retained and used to acquire replacement property under the same program, it may be used as a trade-in for the replacement property, or the sale proceeds may be used to offset the cost of the replacement property.